Implicit Bias of Per-sample Adam on Separable Data: Departure from the Full-batch Regime: Abstract

 \section{Abstract}

 Adam~\citep{kingma2014adam} is the de facto optimizer in deep learning, yet its theoretical understanding remains limited.
 Prior analyses show that Adam favors solutions aligned with $\ell_\infty$-geometry, but these results are restricted to the full-batch regime.
-In this work, we study the implicit bias of incremental Adam (using one sample per step) for logistic regression on linearly separable data, and we show that its bias can deviate from the full-batch behavior.
-To illustrate this, we construct a class of structured datasets where incremental Adam provably converges to the $\ell_2$-max-margin classifier, in contrast to the $\ell_\infty$-max-margin bias of full-batch Adam.
-For general datasets, we develop a proxy algorithm that captures the limiting behavior of incremental Adam as $\beta_2\to 1$ and we characterize its convergence direction via a \emph{data-dependent} dual fixed-point formulation.
-Finally, we prove that, unlike Adam, Signum~\citep{bernstein2018sign} converges to the $\ell_\infty$-max-margin classifier for any batch size by taking $\beta$ close enough to 1.
+In this work, we study the implicit bias of incremental Adam (using one sample per step) for logistic regression on linearly separable data, and show that its bias can deviate from the full-batch behavior.
+As an extreme example, we construct datasets on which incremental Adam provably converges to the $\ell_2$-max-margin classifier, in contrast to the $\ell_\infty$-max-margin bias of full-batch Adam.
+For general datasets, we characterize its bias using a proxy algorithm for the $\beta_2 \to 1$ limit.
+This proxy maximizes a \emph{data-adaptive} Mahalanobis-norm margin, whose associated covariance matrix is determined by a \emph{data-dependent} dual fixed-point formulation.
+We further present concrete datasets where this bias reduces to the standard $\ell_2$- and $\ell_\infty$-max-margin classifiers.
+As a counterpoint, we prove that Signum~\citep{bernstein2018sign} converges to the $\ell_\infty$-max-margin classifier for any batch size.
 Overall, our results highlight that the implicit bias of Adam crucially depends on both the batching scheme and the dataset, while Signum remains invariant.